10 Scary Halloween Urban Legends

 This tale is recirculated every Halloween via the Internet.
 A chain email warns everyone about a reported problem with tainted temporary tattoos, a popular substitute treat for candy.
 The story changes, but the writer always warns that some sick person is coating children's temporary tattoo stickers with a hallucinogenic drug.
 You have to wonder how many of these tattoos are quietly tossed away as parents dutifully check through their children's Halloween haul.

 This is a wildly popular urban legend retooled for Halloween.
 In this version, two amorous teens park on a dark street to make out after leaving a Halloween party.
 A radio report claims a woman was just murdered nearby, and a witness saw a strange man with a hook for a hand running away from the scene.
 At just that moment, the teens hear a scratching noise coming from outside the car.
 The boy starts the engine and speeds away.
 When he reaches his girlfriend's house, they find a hook hanging from the passenger door handle.

 This urban story tells of a young woman who was going through a trunk of old costumes in her grandmother's attic.
-She selects a costume with a wig, dresses and goes to a Halloween party, but after a short time, her head begins to feel crawly.
-Suddenly, another party-goer points at the woman's head a screams.
-Apparently the wig was infested with a spider's nest, and the little eight-leggers were now crawling all over the young woman's head.
+She selects a costume with a wig.
+She dons her costume and goes to the Halloween party, but after a short time, her head begins to feel crawly.
+Suddenly, another party-goer points at the woman's head and screams.
+Apparently, the wig was infested with a spider's nest, and the little eight-leggers were now crawling all over the young woman's head.

 Be careful about poking that hanging dummy in front of the house down the block; it just may be real.
 In this urban legend, a suicide victim is mistaken for just another Halloween decoration until someone gets close enough to discover the awful truth.